• About the MFG

 Meet the People Who Make it Happen

 With guidance from the Board and Scientific Advisors, the MFG staff plan, implement, oversee, and evaluate our conservation projects.
-Most have lived their entire lives in Toamasina.
+MFG funds about 90 personnel along with other temporary positions and most have lived their entire lives in Toamasina.
 Their understanding of local needs and their ability to proceed within the framework of local policies and politics, coupled with the consistency of the MFG's presence in the community, has enabled the MFG to become a respected voice for conservation within Madagascar.

 Picture